parthjha34/parthjha34/README.md

 - Bachelor of Science in Computer Engineering (Expected Graduation: 2024)
 - parul University (vadodra gujrat )

-## Projects
-### Project 1: Smart Home Automation System
-- Developed a smart home automation system using Arduino and various sensors
-- Implemented features such as temperature control, motion detection, and remote access via a web interface

 ### Project 2: Online Bookstore Website
 - Designed and developed an online bookstore website using HTML, CSS, and JavaScript
 - Integrated a database to manage book inventory, user authentication, and online ordering

-### Project 3: Autonomous Robot
-- Built an autonomous robot using Raspberry Pi and Python
-- Implemented computer vision algorithms for object detection and navigation

 ## Certifications
 - Certificate in Java Programming